 Special use facilities are for concentrated recreation activities.
 These may include areas such as recreation and community centers, senior centers, and other open spaces.
-There are no specific standards for size or acreage, although all of Urbana Park District's current special use facilities are 10 acres or less.
+There are no specific standards for size or acreage, although all of Urbana Park District's current special use facility open spaces are 10 acres or less.

-Table 4 Special Use Facilities
+Table 4 Special Use Facility Open Spaces

 Special Use Facilities Area (acres)

 Hickory Street Site 10

 Leal 3

 Phillips Recreation Center 2.4

-Hagen Site 1
+Hagan Site 1

 Sunnycrest Tot Lot 1

 Patterson Parklet Less than 0.5